Eromenos: Attitudes

 The Athenians banned slaves from pursuing courtship of freeborn youths with themselves as the active partner, as Against Timarchus states that 'A slave shall not be the lover of a free boy nor follow after him, or else he shall receive fifty blows of the public lash'; but this did not apply to free men.
 Nevertheless, to be in such a relationship with honour, eromenoi were supposed to resist the pursuit of their erastes to test their love, before finally yielding.
 According to Foucault, an eromenos should avoid being chased too easily, receiving too many gifts or quickly getting into a relationship before the erastes proved their passion, love and responsibility.
 Moreover, the perception of pederasty varied in different cities.
 While it was allowed in Elis and Boeotia, Ionians did not accept pederastic courtship.
 Athenians held a complicated attitude, as it was considered that Athenian fathers ought to protect their sons from suitors.

 Scholarship

 Analysis of power structure

-Some scholars believe that what the eromenoi gained from their erastes were not material rewards, but intellectual and moral edification, as well as learning how to achieve ejaculation, as pederasty was regarded as a process of education and sensual pleasure.
-However, Michel Foucault argued that, according to Plutarch, the erastes sexual contact was imposed through violence, and the eromenos could only feel anger, hatred, the desire for revenge and social shame through having become an object of contempt, which he described as acharistos.
+According to several scholars, what the eromenoi gained from their erastes were not material rewards, but intellectual and moral edification, as well as learning how to achieve ejaculation, as pederasty was regarded as a process of education and sensual pleasure.
+However, Michel Foucault argued that, according to Plutarch, the erastes sexual contact was imposed through violence, and the eromenos would feel anger, hatred, the desire for revenge and social shame through having become an object of contempt, which Foucault called acharistos.